 Ingredients Notes and Substitutions for Smoked Salmon Spread

 - Goat Cheese.
-Fresh goat cheese is called "chevre," and you'll often find it in the shape of a cylindrical log.
+Use a fresh goat cheese called "chevre" often shaped like a cylindrical log that is plain, not flavored or cubed and marinated in oil.
+Grocery stores carry it either in the refrigerator dairy case or in the deli department where they offer fancier "cheese board" cheeses and charcuterie.
 If you can't find goat cheese, use cream cheese, or even a thick, strained yogurt.
 The flavor will be different, but the vibe will be the same.
+This brand and this brand are reliable and available in Whole Foods Markets and online.

 - Half & Half.
 This is half milk, half cream.
 Use whatever milk or cream you have to thin the goat cheese to a consistency that makes it spreadable.
 You can also use a thinned out yogurt.

 - Chives and Thyme.
-I substituted scallions for the chives because that's what I had on hand.
+Chives are the super thin dark green, mildest flavor of the green onions.
+If you can't find chives, use scallions (green onions).
 You can also use dried herbs for the spread, just use about half the amount, and try to make the spread a little in advance so the herbs have some time to rehydrate.

-- Use whatever bread, somewhat sturdy crackers, vegetables you have to dip or spread.
+- Bread and Crackers.
+Use whatever bread, somewhat sturdy crackers, vegetables you have to dip or spread.
 I always love cucumbers, snaps peas, and large slices of radish to use in place of crackers or bread.
 The crackers in the photo are these.

 Wine Pairing for Smoked Salmon Spread